Sefford/kor/README.md

 * **isCacheValid:** This stage is meant to be executed _before_ the actual retrieveFromCache, and it is meant to peek at the cache data to know in advance if the information is valid (e.g. has not expired or it is present) before trying to retrieve the data
-* **retrieveFromCache:** As stated this is the stage for actually getting the information from the cache.
+* **execute:** As stated this is the stage for actually getting the information from the cache.

 Finally, the `UpdateableDelegate` adds a **keepLooping()** method to check the execution of a `NetworkDelegate` flow.
 Remember that while a `UpdateableDelegate` can keep periodically running, this is battery and network-costly and